anonymouslichen/Algae-Comparative-Genomics/README.md

 ## Reproducibility notes

-This repository documents the full analytical pipeline for transparency.
-It is **not** a turnkey clone-and-run workflow: the shell/Python pipeline scripts read and write under a `PROJECT_DIR` root you set yourself (`export PROJECT_DIR=/path/to/data`), but still contain institution-specific SLURM directives and `module load` / conda environment names, and they depend on genome assemblies, reference databases, and HPC modules not bundled here.
+This repository documents the full analytical pipeline for transparency, but it is not a reproducible workflow: the shell/Python pipeline scripts read and write under a `PROJECT_DIR` root you set yourself and still contain UMN MSI specific SLURM directives and `module load` / conda environment names.
+They also depend on genome assemblies, reference databases, and HPC modules not tracked here.
 The R scripts, by contrast, run against the provided `data/` and `.RData` files and regenerate the tables and figures.
-They locate all paths relative to the repository root with the `here` package (no `setwd()` and no absolute paths), so after cloning you can run them from RStudio or via `Rscript` from anywhere — no path editing required.
-Output directories (`figures/`, `analysis_results/`) are created automatically if absent.
+They locate all paths relative to the repository root with the `here` package (no `setwd()` and no absolute paths).
 The intermediate `.RData` objects and the `analysis_results/` CSVs are tracked so the figure scripts (`03*`) can be run standalone, without re-executing `01`/`02`.
 Raw genome assemblies are available from the public accessions below.

 ## Data availability